cboudereau/ArcadeCab/README.md

 ### Windows
 After noticing a performance downgrade with windows 10 updates I started a comparision between Windows 7/ Windows 8 and Windows 10 version.

 The best FPS with my harware was the Windows 10 1511 after windows 7 then windows 8.
-Higher version of Windows 10 slowdown the performance and you could have some FPS performance instability.
+Higher version of Windows 10 slowdown the performance and you could have some FPS performance instability and penalty.

 ## Architecture

-The integration is a chain of executable script from the frontend to the emulator.
+The integration is a chain of executable scripts from the frontend to the emulator.

 Frontend > Integration Script > Emulator

 ### Frontends
 Hyperspin, Launchbox, Maximus or whatever.
-I had used Maximus due to the transversal features but after somes issues (game not saved, ...)
-I try a custom integration with Hyperspin.
+I used Maximus due to the transversal features but after somes issues (game not saved, ...)
+I tried a custom integration with Hyperspin which is perfect.

+### tools
+Under the tools folder you can find usefull script/tools for HyperSpin Databases and theme integration

-### Integration Script : The script called by the frontend
+### Integration Scripts : The script called by the frontend
 You can find each script for specific emulator into script folder The integration script is used to :